As far as healthy foods go, lettuce consistently proves a reliable option for any member of the family.

 That’s not the case with lettuce though.

-Dogs can eat lettuce because it comes naturally enriched with a huge range of benefits that’ll help keep your dog energised, healthy, boosted in their immune systems and likely with a gleaming fur coat and wagging tail to match.
+Dogs can eat lettuce because it comes naturally enriched with a huge range of benefits that’ll help keep your dog energized, healthy, boosted in their immune systems and likely with a gleaming fur coat and wagging tail to match.

 Because of that, you might find that it’s harder than you thought feeding lettuce to your dog.
 If there are other more tasty snacks around, especially, he or she might turn the nose up at this less intriguing green leafy thing you’re offering them!